 How to Reach Kerala

-How to reach Kerala is a commonly asked question.
-Getting to Kerala has never been as easy.
 A modern and progressive state with a cosmopolitan look, Kerala is accessible quite easily.
-Well connected by all major systems of transport, Kerala is now one of the most sought after travel destinations in the world.
+Well-connected by all major systems of transport, the place is now one of the most sought-after travel destinations in the world.
 Cochin is the main sea-port opening out into the Arabian Sea.
-Traveling to Kerala is a whole new experience, educative and enriching, rejuvenating and fulfilling.
-Here's wishing you a very warm welcome to a beautiful land and its equally beautiful people.
+Travelling to Kerala is a wholesome, educative and enriching, rejuvenating and fulfilling experience.

-There are three airports in the state located at Thiruvnanthapuram, Kochi and Kozhikode to of which are International Airports.
-The Karipur Airport, Kozhikode plays host to domestic airlines while the Thiruvnanthapuram International Airport and the Cochin Airport, Nedumbasherry operate both domestic and international flights.
+There are three airports in the state, located at Thiruvnanthapuram, Kochi and Kozhikode, two of which are International Airports.
+The Karipur Airport, Kozhikode plays host to domestic airlines, while the Thiruvnanthapuram International Airport and the Cochin Airport, Nedumbassery operate both domestic and international flights.

-A very strong communication network makes Kerala easily accessible from all parts of the country.
+A very strong commutation network makes Kerala easily accessible from all parts of the country.
 Kerala is directly connected by road to both Karnataka and Tamil Nadu.
-National Highway no.47, 17, 49, and an extensive system of metalled roads connect Kerala to the rest of the country.
-Buses, tourist taxis, and autos are the main modes of road transport.
+National Highway no. 47, 17, 49, and an extensive system of metalled roads connect Kerala to the rest of the country.
+Buses, tourist taxis, and autos are the main modes of road transport here.

-There are 200 railway stations in Kerala connecting places both within and outside Kerala.
-One can avail of Super-Fast, and express trains to reach ones chosen destination.
-The train services link the state to all the important cities of India including the four metropolitan cities namely, New-Delhi, Mumbai, Kolkata, and Chennai.
+There are 200 railway stations in Kerala, connecting places both within and outside Kerala.
+One can avail super-fast and express trains to reach one's chosen destination.
+The train services link the state to all the important cities of India including the four metropolitan cities namely, New Delhi, Mumbai, Kolkata and Chennai.

 Shopping In Kerala

-The Eden like paradise of God's Own Country cradles some of the best shopping haunts in India.
-Shopping in Kerala is one attraction, if you planning your vacations in Kerala.
+The God's Own Country cradles some of the best shopping haunts in India.
+Shopping in Kerala is also an attraction, if you are planning your vacations here.
 Indigenous handicrafts prove to be the major crowd pullers.
 The backpackers crave to stack their rucksacks with collector's items that have the unique insignia of the backwaters.
-Culture, tradition, mythology, fusion of aesthetics have left an indelible imprint that characterizes the wonderful handicrafts of the land of sun and coconuts.
+Culture, tradition, mythology and fusion of aesthetics have left an indelible imprint that characterises the wonderful handicrafts of the land of sun and coconuts.